JS Wakasa: Construction and career

 On 18 September 2009, Naoko Matsuo, 3rd class Kaisa (at that time), was appointed as Wakasas captain, becoming the first female captain of the Maritime Self-Defense Force.

 In response to the Great East Japan Earthquake caused by the 2011 off the Pacific coast of Tohoku Earthquake, Wakasa departs from Yokosuka for disaster relief.
 At 2:42 pm on March 21, she shipped relief supplies to the Ishinomaki City Oshika General Branch.
 She returned to Yokosuka on 28 March.

 On 1 December 2015, the Oceanographic Command Group was reorganized into the Oceanographic Command and Anti-submarine Support Group.
 Wakasa was incorporated into the 1st Oceanographic Observatory, which was newly formed under the same group.

-Wakasa is planned to be decommissioned and replaced by once the latter is commissioned in March 2026.
+When was commissioned in March 2026 to replace Wakasa, the latter was decommissioned on 19 March.